TheThingKnownAsKit/Cislune-RE-RASSOR/README.md

 This section assumes that you have already ran the appropriate setup scripts for each device.
 It also assumes that the

-1. On the groundstation computer, open a terminal and run the command `mosh @ubuntu.local`
+1. On the groundstation computer, open a terminal and run the command `mosh rerassor@ubuntu.local`
 2. In this mosh connection, ensure you are in the Cislune-RE-RASSOR repository, and run `./scripts/docker_setup.sh`
 3. In this mosh connection, run the command `docker exec -it rerassor-rerassor_dev-1 bash` to open an interactive bash terminal inside the container
 4. Inside this container terminal, make sure you are in the Cislune-RE-RASSOR repository level and run `colcon build --symlink-install` and then `source install/setup.bash`